Enocko/Weather-Checking-Application/README.md

-Here’s a well-structured **README.md** for your GitHub repository:

----

 # Weather Checking Application

 A Python-based application that provides real-time weather information for any city worldwide.
 The application retrieves weather data, including temperature and conditions (e.g., sunny, rainy, or cloudy), using the OpenWeatherMap API.